skpkss/MultiSwap/README.md

    `npm start`

+   Server will start running on port 3000

-3. After execution of this command,
+4. After execution of this command,
       (i) Balance of weth and usdc should have reduced significantly.
       (ii) Balance of uni should be increased upon swapping.